-The final steps are to change the version string in the source of Iris. init.py and include the release date in the relevant what's new page within the documentation.
+The final steps of the release are to change the version string version in the source of iris.init.py and ensure the release date and details are correct in the relevant whatsnew page within the documentation.

-Once all checks are complete, the release is cut by the creation of a new tag in the SciTools Iris repository.
+Once all checks are complete, the release is cut by the creation of a new tag in the SciTools/iris repository.

-26.6 Conda Recipe
+26.6 Update conda-forge